Walt Disney World Deluxe Resorts Within Walking Distance of the Parks

 Can You Walk to a Disney Theme Park?
 Yes, If You Stay at One of these Deluxe Resorts.

-As a Canadian Travel Agent who specializes exclusively in Deluxe Disney Travel, I spend a lot of time talking about the merits of staying at Walt Disney World Deluxe Resorts.
+As a luxury Disney travel blogger, I spend a lot of time talking about the merits of staying at Walt Disney World Deluxe Resorts.

 And while there are a lot of great benefits to staying at Disney Deluxe Resorts, there are a few Resorts in particular that offer an added bonus: the ability to walk to the gates of a Disney theme park.